 Definitely Not a Perfect Assistant

-Talking of Rachel well Josie Davis is the movie's one positive and that is purely because she is attractive.
+Talking of Rachel well Josie Davis is the movie's one positive and that is purely because she has captivating eyes.
 When it comes to Davis' actual performance it is so over the top that you half expect her to let rip with an evil cackle when she sets about dealing with a threat to her plans.
 You can't place the whole blame on Davis because director Douglas Jackson decides to let us into Rachel's mind and hear her evil thoughts which are sublimely bad.
 It makes Rachel such an over the top character that you do end up laughing at how bad she is and are really just waiting for her inevitable breakdown when her evil plans are uncovered.

 What this all boils down to is that "The Perfect Assistant" ends up a bad take on the psycho woman storyline which brings nothing new to the often used story of an obsessed woman and in fact goes over the top when it comes to how obsessed she is.
-Athough it is still entertaining, just not always in a good way.